Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

 }
 ```

-We create a new avatar by setting the right attributes for the right part of the avatar, this function is very straight forward:
+We create a new avatar by setting the right attributes (mainly the position and rotation) for the right parts of the avatar.
+I believe the following function is very straight forward:

 ```javascript
 //add Avatar when user enters the app